 When preparing for content geared conversions, cover all of your bases.
 Have engaging and entertaining posts, and a POS system that can easily manage promo or coupon codes.

-To help your employees manage coupons or promotional codes you need a POS that has own features to process discounts or integrate additional marketing software with your POS.
+To help your employees manage coupons or promotional codes you need a restaurant POS system that has own features to process discounts and allows you to manage your restaurant loyalty programs.
 It should be as easy as possible for your loyalty members, contest winners, or people cashing in on a special offer to actually get what you promised.

 In your content, you should briefly address how easy the process is for customers.
 For example, if you're promoting a new special to get people in the door on a Tuesday night, you might post an image with the caption, "Show this post to your server on a Tuesday evening for a free appetizer with your order."